 Introduction

-In the corporate world, employers and organizations need to be proactive in protecting their most valuable assets – employees and members.
-If an entity is going to take on this responsibility, it should be done in a cost-effective way, while still providing the most comprehensive, high-quality program possible.
-The program should be designed and modifiable according to the current and specific needs of the corporation/organization and its employees/members.
+“It will never happen to me.”
+“It can’t happen here” – these are common, but naive beliefs typically held by the public, especially by those who live in “safe” neighborhoods.
+There was a time when it wasn’t necessary for personal safety to be a high priority concern in daily life.
+But today’s society is very different.
+Our behavior and thought patterns need to adjust.
+We need to take responsibility for maintaining our own personal safety.
+In the corporate world, employers need to be proactive in protecting their assets – employees.
+If a corporate entity is going to take on this responsibility, it should be done in a cost-effective way, while still providing the most comprehensive, high-quality program possible.
+The program should be designed according to the specific needs of the corporation and its employees.

-• Personal Safety & Awareness (mental, emotional, environmental, and physical awareness) Training, and
+• Personal Safety Training, and

-• Physical Skills (simple, practical, realistic, effective methods and skills) Training.
+• Physical Self-Defense Skills Training.

 Personal Safety Training